lcphill/Parking-docs/Networking-Terms-Glossary.md

    - Emphasis is VXLAN: Although a VTEP is "virtual" by conception, the emphasis of the artifact MUST be VXLAN
    - Also see:
       - ToR (top of rack), being the abstracted/generalized form of VTEP as found in concept' oriented literature.
-      - Loopback1, VRF, VXLAN, VXLAN-segment
+      - Loopback1, VRF, VTI, VXLAN, VXLAN-segment
    - Definitional
-      - A VTEP is a gateway (an EVPN gateway)
+      - A VTEP is a gateway
          - L2 by nature / definition
+         - A switch with at least one VXLAN Tunnel Interface (VTI)
       - Also known as NVE
       - Map tenants end-hosts to VXLAN segments, performing VXLAN protocol encapsulation / decapsulation.
          - VXLAN is a key multi-tenant solution vehicle